-|Estimated Program Fee||$4,500|
+|Estimated Program Fee||$4950|

-|Credits||15 UW credits|
+|Credits||12 UW credits|

 Students in the program will maintain their UW residency and any financial aid eligibility already established.
 Credits earned will be recorded on students’ UW transcripts and apply directly to UW graduation requirements.
-Credits earned in the English courses may be used to satisfy requirements for the English major.
+Five credits earned in the English courses may be used to satisfy requirements for the English major.

 *Modified A-Term dates.

-15 UW Credits
+12 UW Credits

 As well as equipping students to look more carefully at buildings, pictures and sculpture, the course encourages them to do some imaginative re-creation, considering what it might have been like to have lived at different times in the past as a member of different social classes.
 The course is taught in the British University style, culminating with a final examination and student project, as well as weekly journal entries for sites visited.
 Site visits and walks are on-the-go class lectures; students are encouraged to take notes and ask questions along the way.